Issus coleoptratus

-Issus coleoptratus is a species of planthopper belonging to the family Issidae.
+Issus coleoptratus is a species of planthopper belonging to the family Issidae, named by the Danish zoologist Johan Christian Fabricius in 1781.

 Distribution and habitat

 This common species can be found in the western Palearctic realm, in the Near East, and in North Africa.
 These insects live on shrubbery and on foliage of various woody plants and common deciduous trees and in mixed forests (forest edges and parks).

 Description

 Issus coleoptratus can reach a length of 5.5–7.0 mm.
 The coloration of these planthoppers can vary from light brown and olive to nearly black.
 The head, including the eyes, is narrower than the pronotum.
 The forehead is usually dark brown to black in the upper third, with lighter spots.
 In the lower area it is greenish, yellowish or brownish.
 The leathery wings usually show a huge number of dark brown cross-veins with a dark brown discal spot and some evidence of banding.
 The forewing veins of males and females differs (sexual dimorphism), as they are effaced distally in the female, while in males they are throughout prominent.
 This species is very similar to the much rarer Issus muscaeformis.